Industry in Brazil

 Brazil - Industry

-The analysts surveyed by FocusEconomics for this month’s LatinFocus Consensus Forecast see industrial production growing 0.1% in 2019, which is unchanged from last month's estimate.
-In 2020, industrial output is expected to grow 2.9%.
+The analysts surveyed by FocusEconomics for this month’s LatinFocus Consensus Forecast see industrial production rising 2.3% in 2020, which is up 0.2 percentage points from last month's estimate.
+In 2021, industrial output is expected to grow 2.7%.

 Brazil - Industry Data

 5 years of economic forecasts for more than 30 economic indicators.